linkedin/Hakawai/README.md

 The primary Hakawai entity is the ``HKWTextView``, which takes the place of a vanilla ``UITextView``.
 Use it the same way as you would a ``UITextView``, with one important exception: **never** set the ``HKWTextView``'s ``delegate`` property.
 Instead, if you need the functionality of the ``UITextViewDelegate``, set the ``externalDelegate`` or ``simpleDelegate`` properties instead.

+Hakawai's functionality is divided up into three main categories:

+- ``HKWTextView+TextTransformation`` contains methods for working with and altering text and attributes within the text view
+- ``HKWTextView+Extras`` contains miscellaneous utilities
+- ``HKWTextView+Plugins`` contains an API intended for consumption by plug-ins; you may use these features directly as well, but doing so may or may not cause conflicts with any active plug-ins

 Plug-ins
 --------